island-is/handbook/docs/api-design-guide/methods.md

   - `400` should be returned if the request is invalid, i.e. the resource already exists or contains invalid fields.

-- `PUT` for updating a existing resource.
+- `PUT` for updating an existing resource.

   - `200` should be returned after a successful execution, when there is a need for content in the response.